breatheco-de/content/src/content/how-to/pandas-data-cleaning.md

 ## What is Data Cleaning?

 Data cleaning is the process of removing errors or inconsistencies from a dataset.
 To clean a dataset of information in data science or machine learning we have to make sure that there are no missing values, typing errors, type inconsistencies, duplicate rows, `None`, `NaN` or `empty` values, unnecessary columns, and many things more.
-[Pandas library](https://4geeks.com/lesson/intro-to-pandas) offers us a powerful toolkit for data cleaning.
+The [Pandas library](https://4geeks.com/lesson/intro-to-pandas) offers us a powerful toolkit for data cleaning.
 It contains a variety of functions that help us deal with these errors and fix them.

 In the following example, you will see how to clean a mock dataset of information step by step with the **pandas** library.
 This dataset is a simulation of a customer list.